volodymyrhudyma/blog/content/blog/2020-07-25-redux-thunk-vs-redux-saga-the-differences.md

 ---
 ## Redux

-**Redux** is a library that allows us to manage an application's state easily and predictably.
+**Redux** is a library that allows us to manage the state of an application in a simple and predictable way.

-The main concept behind the Redux is that the entire application's state is stored in one central location called **store**.
+The main concept behind Redux is that the entire state of an application state is stored in a central location called **store**.

-Each component of the React application (Redux could be used not only with React) can connect to that store and pull the necessary data out.
+Any component of the React application (Redux could be used not only with React) can connect to that store and extract the necessary data.

 To configure your React application with Redux you can refer to [this article](/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020/).